krb5/krb5/doc/admin/conf_files/krb5_conf.rst

 .. only:: use_vendordir

-  If there is no individual one, the dafault one |vendorkrb5conf| will be taken.
+  If there is no individual one, the default one |vendorkrb5conf| will be taken.

 You can override the default location by setting the